 With a second bank account, you can easily keep track of business expenses separate from your personal ones!

-Finom provides a number of financial services that may be helpful for freelancers in the Netherlands.
-From opening a business bank account and debit/credit cards, automating important payments, handling any international transfers and more, it doesn’t get easier than this.
+Finom offers a number of financial services that may be helpful for freelancers in the Netherlands, from opening a business bank account and debit/credit cards, automating important payments, handling any international transfers and more.

 7. A solid pension plan